Last update: November 20, 2024

 High doses may increase bleeding risk.

-3. Garlic Supplements
+3. Garlic supplements

 Garlic is thought to work by causing smooth muscle relaxation and vasodilation, which can help lower blood pressure.
 A study found that garlic supplementation may lower systolic blood pressure by 7-8 mmHg and diastolic blood pressure by 5 mmHg compared to placebo.